 - Experience with anti-bias/anti-oppression education

 Confidentiality: This position develops, maintains, and is responsible for safeguarding electronic and hardcopy files containing sensitive and proprietary information about the Tribe, tribal departments and tribal citizens.
-The Program Associate must maintain confidentiality of all work product or files pertaining to the Fernandeño Tataviam Tribe, tribal departments, citizens and all other material that may identify individuals by name (either directly or by reference), as set forth by the Tribe.
+The Program Associate must maintain the confidentiality of all work products or files pertaining to the Fernandeño Tataviam Tribe, tribal departments, citizens and all other material that may identify individuals by name (either directly or by reference), as set forth by the Tribe.
 Any violation in this matter may result in immediate termination of employment.

 Benefits: Competitive benefits packages offered contingent upon exempt status.